MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-startmenu.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 If you enable this policy the start menu will not show a link to the user's storage folder.

 If you disable or do not configure this policy, the start menu will display a link, unless the user chooses to remove it in the start menu control panel.